ten-gou/portfolio-website/README.md

 ## 1. Description
-Website for my portfolio of work, both coding and art
+Website for my portfolio of work, both coding and art.
+Hosted on [Heroku](https://web-portfolio-wang.herokuapp.com/)

 ### 1-1.
 Picture or Video Examples